IJSComplexMatter/cddm/doc/quickstart.rst

 Data masking
 ------------

-One of the more advanced features is data masking.
+One of the more useful features is data masking.
 Sometimes, you may not want to compute the correlation function for the whole k-space, but only focus the analysis on a subset of k-values.

 For instance, for the cross-correlation analysis using the iterative algorithm, we can simply define a mask array, which is a boolean array with ones defined at k-indices where the correlation function needs to be calculated.
 For instance, to calculate data only along a given sector of k-value, you can build the mask with:

 .. doctest::

    >>> from cddm.map import k_indexmap, plot_indexmap
-   >>> map = k_indexmap(63,32, angle = 0, sector = 90)
+   >>> kmap = k_indexmap(63,32, angle = 0, sector = 90)
    >>> mask = (kmap >= 20) & (kmap <= 30)
-   >>> plot_indexmap(mask)
+   >>> ax = plot_indexmap(mask)
    >>> plt.show()

 .. plot:: examples/mask_array.py